adobe/trustmark/README.md

 Or within the `python/` folder run `pip install .`

-The `python/test.py` script provides examples of watermarking images (a JPEG photo, a JPEG GenAI image, and a transparent PNG image are provided as examples).
+The `python/test.py` script provides examples of watermarking images (a JPEG photo, a JPEG GenAI image, and an RGBA PNG image are provided as examples).
 To test the installation the following code snippet in Python shows typical usage:

 ```python
 from trustmark import TrustMark